scrabbletank/farhome-rules/rulesdoc.md

 Reduces the cost of basic attacks by 1 AP.

 #### Split Mind
-*Requires Enduring Concentration, 4 Intelligence, 15th Level*
+*Requires Enduring Concentration, 4 intelligence, 15th Level*

 You can concentrate on 2 separate spells at once, as long as these spells have different targets.
 Persistent effects, such as _Shroud of Darkness_ have no targets, and creatures inside the spells area do not count as already targeted for Split Mind.